All-mountain skis are the jack-of-all-trades in the skiing world, designed to handle a variety of terrains and conditions.

 - breathable 2-layer GORE-TEX ePE fabric enables durable performance with a low environmental footprint

-- FEATURES: Soft fleece lining, reflective carabiner loop and engineered with Gore-Tex, offering enduring weather protection, comfort, balanced heat transfer, and optimum moisture management
+- Engineered with Gore-Tex, offering enduring weather protection, comfort, balanced heat transfer, and optimum moisture management

 - CARRYING YOUR GEAR MADE EASY: When you receive your new Volk Ski Carrying Strap your ski trip will instantly become more enjoyable.
 Be prepared to answer the question: “Where did you get that?” as onlookers stare with envy, awkwardly lugging their skiis and fumbling their poles.